CiarenceW/FN57-Plugin/README.md

  - Szikaka for all their precious help, and also for the modding kit
  - Wolfire for this masterpiece of a game
  - me (Ciarence#6364)
- - BSG for the models and sounds
+ - BSG for the models and sounds and textures and not being able to spell Reciever correctly